SabreDevStudio/postman-collections/Booking-Management/README.md

 * [Postman](https://www.postman.com/) app

 You'll also need your [Sabre APIs CERT-environment credentials](https://developer.sabre.com/resources/getting_started_with_sabre_apis/)

 ### Installing

 Here are one-time steps for getting your test environment set up:

 * Run the Postman app on your local development machine
-* Import the [environment file](https://github.com/SabreDevStudio/postman-collections/blob/master/Sabre-APIs-2019-09/Sabre_APIs_CERT.postman_environment.json) into Postman using the File -> Import option
+* Import the [environment file](https://github.com/SabreDevStudio/postman-collections/blob/master/Sabre-APIs/Sabre_APIs_CERT.postman_environment.json) into Postman using the File -> Import option
-* Import the [NDC collection file](./Booking_Management_API_v2020_04.postman_collection.json) into Postman using the File -> Import option
+* Import the [Booking Management Collection](./Booking_Management_API_v2020_04.postman_collection.json) into Postman using the File -> Import option

 ### Use Your Credentials